-- 3. Perform one of the following actions: - Click the Save button to accept the changes and return to the object list. - Click the Apply button to accept the changes and remain in the Permissions tab. - Click the Cancel button to discard the changes.
+- 3. Perform one of the following actions: - Click Save to accept the changes and return to the object list. - Click Apply to accept the changes and remain in the Permissions tab. - Click Cancel to discard the changes.

 Removing Access Permissions